Sandbar blockage of Anlo-Anyanui channel: Agriculture activities at standstill, farmers’ livelihoods destroyed

 According to them, this is the second time in over 30 years they were experiencing such magnitude of destruction which had affected their livelihoods.

-He said he lost approximately eight acres of tomatoes crops on 480 garden beds which could have fetched him GH¢6000 a week during harvesting but all that had been destroyed by the salty water.
+He said he lost about approximately eight acres of tomatoe crops on 480 garden beds which could have fetched him GH¢6000 a week during harvesting but all that had been destroyed by the salty water.

 He said even though they reported the matter to the Assembly, nothing was heard from them.